 - Follow the on-screen instructions to establish a Sleep Goal, Bedtime, and Wake Up time.

 Once you’re all set up, the only step left is to wear your Apple Watch to bed.
 Sleep mode will automatically disable Lift to Wake, so you don’t activate a bright screen while getting comfortable.
 To temporarily exit Sleep mode, tap your screen and turn the Digital Crown to unlock.
 Make sure to adjust your charging habits so your device has enough battery to last the night.

 What does the Apple Watch track?

 Notably, the app offers the option to create multiple sleep schedules, including a chosen bedtime, preferred wake-up time, alarm, and sleep goal.
-Based on the schedule you set, your device will automatically enter Sleep mode (which limits distractions before bed and keeps you safe from interruptions while you sleep).
+Based on your schedule, your device will automatically enter Sleep mode (which limits distractions before bed and keeps you safe from interruptions while you sleep).